• Skip to primary navigation

 This 4 on 3 Scramble Defensive Drill was posted to the FastModel Sports Basketball Plays and Drills Library by Matt Wheeler.

-For the last 6 seasons he was at Olympia High School where he spent time as assistant boys varsity coach, head girls varsity coach, and head boys varsity coach.
+Coach Wheeler has coached at Florida A&M, Daytona State, and Olympia High School as an assistant boys varsity coach, head girls varsity coach, and head boys varsity coach.

 You can also find out more about FastModel Play Diagramming software by clicking this link: FastDraw